Loading…

 What’s the Employment (Allocation of Tips) Bill?

-The Employment Allocation of Tips Bill will require hospitality businesses to ‘fairly’ allocate 100% of tips to workers no later than the end of the month following the month in which the tips were paid by customers.
-Currently, as the law stands, a tip is the legal property of the hospitality and leisure business and it’s a matter for the business to decide how much, if anything, goes to its workers, and when.
-The Bill will require hospitality and leisure businesses to hold a written tipping policy and keep records of all received and ‘fairly’ allocated tips.
+The Employment Allocation of Tips Bill requires hospitality businesses to ‘fairly’ allocate 100% of tips to workers no later than the end of the month following the month in which the tips were paid by customers.
+As the law now stands, a tip is the legal property of the the employees.
+The Bill requires hospitality and leisure businesses to hold a written tipping policy and keep records of all received and ‘fairly’ allocated tips.
 The Bill is estimated to benefit approximately 2million workers in the hospitality sector.

 The main thrust of the Bill appears to centre on ‘fairness’ of tip allocations, and while ‘fairness’ isn’t defined in the legislation, it will be within a statutory Code of Practice that ‘stakeholders' will agree upon.